- Human-Robot Proxemics (2020)

 Stela H. Seo and James E. Young.
 2017.
 Picassnake: Robot Performance Art.
 HRI'17 Video & Demo Section, In proceedings of the 12th ACM/IEEE international conference on Human-Robot Interaction, HRI2017, Vienna, Austria.
 DOI=10.1145/3029798.3036650 http://dx.doi.org/10.1145/3029798.3036650

 Daniel J. Rea, Stela H. Seo, Neil Bruce, James E. Young.
 "Movers, Shakers, and Those Who Stand Still: Visual attention-grabbing techniques in robot teleoperation."
 In Proceedings of Human-Robot Interaction.
 ACM.
-2017 (to appear).
+2017.

 Geiskkovitch, D. Y., Seo, S. H., Cormier, D., Young, J. E. (2016).
 Please continue, we need more data: an exploration of obedience to robots.
-Journal of Human Robot Interaction.
+ACM Transactions on Human-Robot Interaction.

 Stela H. Seo, Jihyang Gu, Seongmi Jeong, Keelin Griffin, James E. Young, Andrea Bunt, and Susan Prentice.
 2015.
 Women and men collaborating with robots on assembly lines: designing a novel evaluation scenario for collocated human-robot teamwork.
 In Proceedings of the third international conference on Human-agent interaction (HAI '15).
 ACM, Daegu, Kyungpook, Republic of Korea.
 DOI=10.1145/2814940.2814948 http://dx.doi.org/10.1145/2814940.2814948